- Provides affordable housing and supportive services for people with disabilities to obtain and maintain their housing

 - Applicant must have a Department of Human Services or contracted Case Manager/Single Accountable Individual (SAI), and a treatment or service plan that addresses the applicants ability to adhere to a lease

-- Individuals with a history of serious sexual offenses or fire setting are not eligible
+- Individuals with a history of serious sexual offenses or arson are not eligible

 - Individuals engaged in or convicted of violent criminal activity within the past three years are reviewed on a case by case basis